rogersuen/rogersuen.github.io/_posts/2015-03-16-configure-timezone-with-weblogic-server.md

 * Configure the default time zone for &lt;af:convertDateTime&gt; used by input and output components.
 * Configure the time zone that affects how Oracle JDBC driver handles the data and time data.

 This post introduces how to configure the time zone with an integrated or a standalone WebLogic Server, or the ADF Model Tester.
-A couple of upcoming posts will cover more time zone information useful for processing date and time in an ADF application.

 ## Integrated WebLogic Server and ADF Model Tester